 Back to top

 Basis Point: A basis point is one-one hundredth of a percentage point.
 In other words, 0.01% is 1 basis point.
 One hundred basis points is 1%.
 Basis points help easily explain tiny percentage changes.
-For instance, if the Federal Reserve lowered interest rates by a quarter of a percent, you could express that as 25 basis points.
+For instance, if the US Federal Reserve lowered interest rates by a quarter of a percent, you could express that as 25 basis points.

 Benchmark: Benchmark is a measure to what you compare your fund’s returns with to judge its performance.
 A benchmark can be the average performance of funds similar to yours or a broad index of the investments your fund usually picks from.